foundations-fall-2016/session5/readme.md

 }
 ```

-Try to use our variable:
+Note: If we try to use our variable:

 ```
 @media only screen and (min-width: var(--breakpoint)) {
 ```

-No go.
-A media query is not an element, it does not inherit from <html>, so it can't work.
+It doesn't work.
+A media query is not an element, it does not inherit from <html>.

 ## Flex columns